Mission and vision

 - Promote public awareness of leukaemia and other chronic blood disorders through national education and awareness campaigns and events.

-- Increase the number of donors on the South African Bone Marrow Registry to 400,000 donors, representative of the ethnic diversity in the country.
+- Increase the number of registered donors to 400,000 donors, representative of the ethnic diversity in the South Africa.

-- Fund raise and cover the costs of the blood tests for tissue-typing blood samples provided by donors, currently @ R2 000 per recruited donor.
+- Fund raise and cover the costs of the blood tests for tissue-typing blood samples provided by donors, currently @ R3 000 per recruited donor.

-- After approval by our independent clinician panel, fund raise to cover the costs of donor searches on the Registry being processed for indigent patients who are unable to afford the costs – based on approval by our independent clinician panel.
+- Fund raise to build our patient support fund, which assist with covering the costs of donor searches being processed for patients who are unable to afford the costs – based on approval by our independent clinician panel.